Pokémon Pinball is pinball with Pokémon. Go figure.

 Super Game Boy Border

-The European Super Game Boy border is a little more vibrant compared to its vanilla international counterpart.
+The European Super Game Boy border reuses the cartoony "Pokémon Pinball" logo from the title screen, while the Japanese and US versions use (arguably more stylish) lowercase sans-serif text.
 Additionally, the Japanese border has no trademark (™) symbol.